anxiety–Tung-Lam–pixabay_1048

 • Deep breathing

-You can use deep breathing exercises to control your stress and anxiety when at work.
-Deep breathing is especially effective for managing short-term anxiety.
+You can use deep breathing exercises to help regulate your body’s stress response when at work.
+Deep breathing is especially effective for managing short-term spikes in anxiety.
 For example, if you begin to feel anxious, take 10 or 20 slow, deep breaths to calm down.
 Breathe in as deeply as you can, hold the air in your lungs for several seconds, and let each breath out slowly.

 .